RUDRAIndia/India2/README.md

 # RUDRAIndia2
-This is my first git hub repository.
+This is my first git hub repository created by UEM jaipur ACM Chapter.